aws-samples/sagemaker-ssh-helper/README.md

 In case your training job is stuck, it can be useful to observe what where its threads are waiting/busy.
 This can be done without connecting to a python debugger beforehand.

-1. Having connected to the container as root, find the process id (pid) of the training job:
+1. Having connected to the container as root, find the process id (pid) of the training process (assuming it's named `train.py`):
 `pgrep --newest -f train.py`
 2. Install GNU debugger:
 `apt-get -y install gdb python3.9-dbg`
 3. Start the GNU debugger with python support:
 `gdb python`
 `source /usr/share/gdb/auto-load/usr/bin/python3.9-dbg-gdb.py`
 4. Connect to the process (replace 361 with your pid):
 `attach 361`